 Bridgeport Shriner's Burn unit/SICU

 The burn unit is a unique and highly specialized care environment and is the only burn center in the state of Connecticut The burn center is an outstanding model of interdisciplinary care including occupational & physical therapy, dietary, respiratory & pulmonary services, social work and chaplain services.
-Thermal injuries with inhalation injuries, electrical, chemical and exfoliative skin disorders are what is typically seen here.
+Fellows learn about critical care of patients with severe burns including fluid management, inhalational injuries, and nutrition in these complex patients.

 Chest and Critical Care Radiology